 Writing adult and children’s books on CMV prevention.

-Coordinate the planning and delivery of CMV information through press releases, newsletters, Facebook ( Congenital CMV News); educational campaigns (workshops, public service announcement, "Had I Known about CMV”); health fairs and behavior change programs such as “Share a Meal, Not the Germs” and “Keep Your Cups to Yourself.”
+Coordinate the planning and delivery of CMV information through press releases, newsletters, Facebook (Congenital CMV News); educational campaigns (workshops, public service announcements,”Had I Known (about CMV)”; health fairs and behavior change programs such as “Share a Meal, Not the Germs” and “Keep Your Cups to Yourself.”

 Education: Cornell University, Ithaca, NY: B.S. - Business Management and Marketing (1982).